blairstar/NaturalDiffusion/Readme.md

 ### Visualize Coefficient Matrix

 - To visualizing coefficient matrixs on Natural Inference, please refer to Visualize/VisualizeCoeffMatrix.html.
 VisualizeCoeffMatrix.html is an standalone web application that can run offline in a browser.
+You can also open [this link](https://blairstar.github.io/CoeffMatrix/) directly.

 [![Visualze coefficient matrix](visualize/VisualizeCoeffMatrix.jpg)](https://www.youtube.com/watch?v=2zRA1T7wC6E)